DigitalPotter/WavesGenerator/README.md

 - This plugin doesn't provide any mesh quadtree/LOD system.
 You have to use your own, or take advantage of other plugins like Voxel Plugin or Worldscape.
 - Meshes that are used in the example scenes were just subdivided to achieve the desirable level of detail.
 # Features
-- Spherical oceans can be moved and rotated (check example map).
+- Spherical oceans can be moved and rotated (check example map)
-- You can have more than one planet with a spherical ocean in the scene.
+- You can have more than one planet with a spherical ocean in the scene
-- Wave foam.
+- Wave foam
 - Texture-based scrolling normals on top of displacement normals
 - Additional masks that you might want to use:
 	- Distance to vertex
 	- Distance field mask (can be used to fade off World Position Offset and normals)
 	- Beach mask based on depth (for beach foam, only pixel shader)
 	- Specular highlight mask
-	- Sun reflection mask.
+	- Sun reflection mask
 # Planned
 - Buoyancy
 - Planet gravity using Unreal's native movement component